Cuba City, Wisconsin

-Cuba City is a city partly in Grant County and partly in Lafayette County in the U.S. state of Wisconsin.
-The population was 2,086 at the 2010 census.
-Of this, 1,877 were in Grant County, and 209 were in Lafayette County.
+Cuba City is a city in Grant County and Lafayette County in the U.S. state of Wisconsin.
+The population was 2,138 at the 2020 census.
+Of this, 1,890 were in Grant County, and 248 were in Lafayette County.
 The city is nicknamed "The City of Presidents" because of the presidential banners displayed along the city's Main Street.